drhelius/MicroHack/walkthrough/challenge-2/solution.md

 The file is currently named *dotnet.yml*.
 Rename the workflow YAML file to *workflow_containerapp.yml*.
 As you can see, the template is already filled with some settings and steps.
 Let's go through them line by line and make some first changes:

 * In line 4 the name of the workflow is set.
 Let's rename it to *Build and Deploy to Container App*
 * In line 6 to 10 the triggers when the workflow should run are defined.
 Currently, every time someone pushes something into the repository or someone makes a pull request the workflow will run.
-Since you will for the sake of simplicity only work with the main branch in GitHub directly, you should avoid automatically running the workflow.
-Replace the triggers simply with:<br>
+For simplicity, wou will only work with the main branch in GitHub directly, you should avoid automatically running the workflow.
+Replace the triggers with:<br>
 ```
 on:
   workflow_dispatch: